HachemiIbrahim/news-app/README.md

 # news-app
  A news app reader
-simple app to read news from your phone.The app will show you a list of topics to choose from
+simple app to read news from your phone
+The app will show you a list of topics to chose from